nfdi4plants/ARC-specification/ARC specification.md

 *(about `arc.cwl`)*

-#### Compression and Encryption

-*(this should not be included)*

-Compression is preferrable to save on disk space and speed up data transfers but not required.
-Without compression workflows are simpler as often no transparent compression and decompression is available.
-Uncompressed files are usually easier to index and better searchable.

-Encryption is not advised (but could be an option to share sensitive data in an otherwise open ARC) .

 ### ISA-XLSX Format

 ISA-XLSX follows the ISA model specification saved in a XLSX format.
 The XLSX format uses the SpreadsheetML markup language and schema to represent a spreadsheet document.
 Conceptually, using the terminology of the Spreadsheet ML specification in [ISO/IEC 29500-1](https://www.loc.gov/preservation/digital/formats/fdd/fdd000398.shtml#:~:text=The%20XLSX%20format%20uses%20the,a%20rectangular%20grid%20of%20cells.), the document comprises one or more worksheets in a workbook.